Advances and Challenges in Solar Flare Prediction: A Review: Introduction

+This article is intended as a narrative and critical review rather than a formal systematic review.
+The literature discussed was selected to represent major methodological developments and influential contributions to solar flare forecasting, covering physics-based approaches, machine learning and deep learning methods, and recent multimodal paradigms.
+The review primarily considers peer-reviewed studies published between approximately 2000 and early 2025, identified through targeted searches in major bibliographic databases such as NASA ADS and Web of Science, supplemented by cross-referencing widely cited works (a detailed summary of the search strategy and article selection process is provided in Appendix \ref{sec:appendix_a}).
+Given the substantial heterogeneity in datasets and evaluation protocols, the focus is on synthesizing trends and open challenges rather than providing an exhaustive, protocol-driven comparison.
+Studies were included based on their relevance to methodological development, peer-reviewed publication status, and demonstrated impact within the field, while works lacking sufficient methodological description or reproducibility were generally not considered.

-The structure of this paper is organized as follows: Section 2 describes the data and evaluation metrics used for flare forecasting and introduces a publicly available flare prediction dataset; Section 3 provides an overview of the current research methods in the field of solar flare forecasting; Section 4 evaluates the actual forecasting capabilities of various prediction methods; and finally, Section 5 summarizes the conclusions and discusses the limitations and potential directions for future research.
+The structure of this paper is organized as follows: Section 2 describes the data and evaluation metrics used for flare forecasting and introduces a publicly available flare prediction dataset; Section 3 provides an overview of the current research methods in the field of solar flare forecasting; Section 4 provides an applied analysis of representative solar flare forecasting systems; and finally, Section 5 summarizes the conclusions and discusses the limitations and potential directions for future research.